THE PRIMACY OF ST. PETER

 There are a few points that should be noted about the above cited texts:

-His authority is universal, extending not only to all the faithful ("Feed my Lamb"), but also to all their pastors and bishops ("Feed my sheep").
+His authority is universal, extending not only to all the faithful ("Feed my lamb") but also to all their pastors and bishops ("Feed my sheep").

 His authority is an ordinary power in the sense that it is not something that he may exercise only in exceptional cases, like the extraordinary exercise of infallibility that belongs to him only when teaching ex cathedra.
-His authority to govern the church does not require an extraordinary act, but belongs to him ordinarily by virtue of his office as Head of the Church.
+His authority to govern the Church does not require an extraordinary act but ordinarily belongs to him by virtue of his office as Head of the Church.

-Therefore, contrary to the claims of the Orthodox Church, St. Peter was more than just the "first among equals."
-He was the divinely-appointed Head of the Church.
+Therefore, contrary to the claims of the Orthodox Church, St. Peter was more than just "the first among equals."
+He was the divinely appointed head of the Church.

 The Primacy of St. Peter in Sacred Tradition